 - In 2007, Health Intervention and Technology Assessment Program (HITAP) was formally established under the Bureau of Policy and Strategy, Ministry of Public Health.

-- In 2008, HITAP supported the development of a quality of life measurement tool, which is necessary for the conduct of HTA.
+- In 2008, HITAP supported the development of a quality-of-life measurement tool for Thailand, which is necessary for the conduct of HTA.

 - In 2008, HITAP in collaboration with Mahidol University developed a standard cost list for health care services with the aim that academia, researchers, and those who are interested were equipped with needed data on cost items.

-- In 2009, cost-effectiveness of drugs was added to the criteria for drug inclusion considerations for the National List of Essential Medicine (NLEM).
-HITAP has acted as a member of Health Economic Working Group (HEWG) under the Subcommittee for development of National List of Essential Medicine since then.
+- In 2009, cost-effectiveness of drugs was included as a criterion for drug inclusion considerations for the National List of Essential Medicine.
+HITAP representatives have acted as a member of Health Economic Working Group under the Subcommittee for the Development of National List of Essential Medicine since then.

-- In 2009, the Subcommittee for Development of Benefit Package and Service Delivery (SCBP), National Health Security Office (NHSO) appointed the International Health Policy Program (IHPP) and HITAP to work as the secretary of the SCBP, producing methodologically sound researches to inform decisions for the development of the benefit package under the Universal Health Coverage (UHC).
+- In 2009, the Subcommittee for Development of Benefit Package and Service Delivery under the National Health Security Office (NHSO) appointed the International Health Policy Foundation (IHPF) and HITAP to work as the secretary of the Subcommittee, producing methodologically sound research to inform decisions for the development of the benefit package under the Universal Coverage Scheme (UCS).

 - In 2009, HITAP and other experts in HTA developed methodological guidelines for the conduct of HTA in Thailand.
 The guidelines were endorsed by the Subcommittee for Development of National List of Essential Medicine as a national standard methodology for conducting such studies in Thailand.